 - 90M monthly impressions from non-video ad units for the USA, Canada, Australia, and New Zealand.

 - 200M monthly impressions from non-video ad units for countries supported by Google in Europe and Asia.

 - 150M monthly impressions from non-video ad units + 800K monthly impressions from video ad units for all countries supported by Google to use Ad Manager.

-In addition to the free version, the paid version offers several additional features including more detailed audience segmentation, integration with Google Data Studio, and new reporting dashboard.
+In addition to the free version, the paid version offers several additional features, including more detailed audience segmentation, integration with Google Data Studio, and a new reporting dashboard.

 AdManager integrates with Google Analytics, AdSense, and Ad Exchange to provide better end-to-end management.
 Here is how GAM 360 levels up: